 - Pets are not permitted in Fallingwater or on the grounds around the house.
-While we suggest you don't leave pets in your car, please use caution if you choose to do so as this can have adverse affects, especially on hot summer days.
-Provide as much protection as possible by parking in shades areas and providing ventilation and water.
+While we suggest you don't leave pets in your car, please use caution if you choose to do so as this can have adverse effects, especially on hot summer days.
+Provide as much protection as possible by parking in shaded areas and providing ventilation and water.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.
 Pet lodging and daycare is available from several area facilities.

 - Service animals are welcome to join you on the tour and on the grounds around the house.
 We ask that you have proper identification on the animal and have your certification card with you when you visit.

 - We understand that many Fallingwater visitors will have accessibility concerns.
 We are constantly working to make the visit comfortable for everyone.
 If you haven’t visited us before, view our accessibility information for a few tips to help you make your visit more enjoyable.